 The field of family law is evolving.
 Every family has options when it comes to moving through the divorce process.
 While the decision should be made on a case-by-case basis, with not every case best situated for a particular process, it’s important that families know they have options.

 Everything I chat about is legal education and information, not legal advice and it does not create an attorney-client relationship between us.
-I am a licensed attorney in the State of California, but I am not your attorney unless a written Retainer Agreement exists with Nicole Cheri Oden Law.
+I am a licensed attorney in the State of California, but I am not your attorney unless a written Retainer Agreement exists with Nicole Cheri Oden Law, PC.
 You should consult an attorney in your area to make sure you’re taking the right steps for you and your family.